Shashwat-Joshi/TODO_APP/README.md

 A fully fledged TODO APP using sqflite.
 This was my first time working with database
   it was quite difficult but fun too.

+Learnt a ton of things while working on this Application.

 ## For more sample images of the Application check out the SS folder